Cockroach Biology & Life Cycle Explained

 - Nymphs molt 5-7 times before reaching adulthood, shedding their exoskeleton and growing larger with each stage.

-- Optimal development occurs at 25-30°C with high humidity, while food availability and dark shelter directly influence population growth.
+- Optimal development occurs at 25-30°C with high humidity, while food availability and dark shelter directly influence colony growth.

 - Different species show varying development times and behaviors, with German cockroaches maturing quickly and Oriental cockroaches taking up to 800 days.